Spangenberg sparks Brewers to win over Padres | Devdiscourse

-Cory Spangenberg had his second straight big game Monday night, when he hit a go-ahead, two-run triple and finished with three RBIs as the red-hot Milwaukee Brewers beat the visiting San Diego Padres 5-1 in the opener of a four-game series.
-The Brewers (81-69), who entered Monday a game behind the Chicago Cubs in the race for the National League's second wild card spot, won for the 10th time in 11 games.
+Cory Spangenberg had his second straight big game Monday night when he hit a go-ahead, two-run triple and finished with three RBIs as the red-hot Milwaukee Brewers beat the visiting San Diego Padres 5-1 in the opener of a four-game series.
+The Brewers (81-69), who remain one game behind the Chicago Cubs in the race for the National League's second wild-card spot, won for the 10th time in 11 games.
 The Padres (68-82) dropped a fifth straight game as they locked up their ninth straight losing season.

 Spangenberg, who played his first five major league seasons with the Padres before signing with the Brewers in January, produced the game's first run with an RBI single in the second inning.
 He broke a 1-1 tie with a two-run triple in the fourth.
 It was the second straight multi-RBI game for Spangenberg, who hit a two-run homer in the Brewers' 7-6 win over the St. Louis Cardinals on Sunday.
 He entered Sunday with just four RBIs in 19 games since being recalled from Triple-A San Antonio on Aug.
 24.